Atlantic Airways Flight 670: Investigation

 The commission found that the approach and landing were normal with natural variations but that the spoilers were not deployed when the pilot pulled the lever.
 No conclusion to the cause was found, although the commission believed it must either have been a mechanical fault in the spoiler lever mechanism or a fault in two of the four thrust lever micro switches.
 The pilots received warning of the failure of deployment and also noticed the lack of sufficient retardation, but failed to connect the two issues, instead focusing on the wheel brakes.
 The pilots perceived they would not stop in time and activated the emergency braking system.
 This system bypasses the antilock braking system and can lock the wheels completely.
-In this incident the wheels locked and the tyres rapidly heated due to friction with the runway surface.
-Combined with damp conditions on a non-grooved runway, this situation resulted in reverted rubber hydroplaning, a state where the heated rubber created a layer of steam between the tyres and the runway thereby further significantly decreasing the effectiveness of the braking system and adding approximately 60% to the distance required to stop.
+In this incident the wheels locked and the tires rapidly heated due to friction with the runway surface.
+Combined with damp conditions on a non-grooved runway, this situation resulted in reverted rubber hydroplaning, a state where the heated rubber created a layer of steam between the tires and the runway thereby further significantly decreasing the effectiveness of the braking system and adding approximately 60% to the distance required to stop.
 The lack of runway grooving was decisive for the hydroplaning to take place.
 The aircraft was estimated to be traveling at 15 to 20 kn at the time of the overrun.
 Had optimum braking taken place, the aircraft would probably have come to a stop on the runway.
 The massive damage was not caused by the overrun as such, but rather the steep slopes on the side of the runway.

 Further, the commission found that the fire was caused by a fuel leak ignited by a short circuit.
 This spread to the fuel tanks, leading to the scale of the inferno.
 Supply of ample oxygen was provided by an engine still running.
 All people on board had a chance of survival, but that rapid and correct evacuation was decisive for actual survival.
 Although the fire crew were quick to the scene, they were hindered by the terrain, preventing efficient containment of the fire during the crucial evacuation period.
 The aircraft and crew were found to be fit, airworthy and certified.
 No training or procedures were available in case spoilers failed to deploy, and that these could have prevented the accident.
 The airport's physical geography and lack of adequate safety were decisive in the outcome of the accident.